Knife Care and Maintenance

 We recommend a professional tune-up at least once a year, even if you are sharpening at home.
 If you do not sharpen your own knives, we recommend you have them sharpened when they start to feel dull.
 A sharp knife is always safer than a dull knife.

 In between sharpening, a leather strop and honing rod can be used to help maintain a sharp and even edge.
 Honing rods do not sharpen the knife, but remove microscopic bits of steel helping to true the edge of the blade.
-We offer a variety sharpening products for at home sharpening.

 We never recommend machine sharpening, as these techniques are often too abrasive, are not able to achieve as fine of an edge, remove too much steel, and can heat up the blade, potentially damaging the structure of the steel.